 You want to draw more attention to your website?
-You need to get more traffic and profits sent your way?
+You need to get more traffic and lead opportunities sent your way?

-It truly starts with something as “basic” as a headline.
+It truly starts with something as “basic” as a strong headline.
 It can come from an online ad, a forum post, a press release, banners and emails – and many other ways.
 And, some call these “click bait” – a way to speak to the “lizard brain” that gets you to react.

-Here are key things to consider when writing headlines for your outbound marketing campaigns:
+Here are key things to consider when writing headlines for marketing campaigns:

 - Headlines need to stand out, stand on their own (research your market)